Evansville Braves: The ballpark

 The franchise played at Bosse Field.
 Bosse Field was built in 1915 and had a capacity of 7,200 during the Braves era.
-Historic Bosse Field is still in use today, serving as the home park for the Evansville Otters of the Frontier League.
+Bosse Field is still in use today, serving as the home park for the Evansville Otters of the Frontier League.
 Next to Fenway Park (1912) and Wrigley Field (1914), Memorial Stadium in the third oldest professional park in existence, opening on June 17, 1915.
 Bosse Field is located at 1701 Main Street & Morgan Street, Evansville, Indiana.